How to Prepare for Life in The UK Test

 There is no real shortcut to making sure you will be able to pass the Life in the UK test (LITUK).
 Don’t just rely on your current general knowledge, as some questions can even confuse those born and raised in the UK.

-LITUK is as much an exercise in how much you can remember than understanding UK history and culture.
+LITUK is as much an exercise in how much you can remember as understanding UK history and culture.

 LITUK mock tests

-In addition, simply by searching ‘LITUK’, you will find a large number of useful videos.
+In addition, simply by searching ‘LITUK’, you will find many useful videos

-Booking for the LITUK is completed online at https://www.lituktestbooking.co.uk/lituk-web/.
-Before booking, ensure you have all of the information you will need, including:
+Booking for the LITUK is completed online.
+Before booking, ensure you have all the information you will need, including: